Chest, Abdomen & Pelvis Study

 Depending on your situation, you may receive an injection during the procedure.
 The injection is for what we call “contrast” and allows for greater visibility of some parts of the body.
 Some patients describe a metallic taste or cool sensation after the injection.
 This is normal and usually subsides quickly.

-Prep & safety: A quality MRI study is dependent on your ability to remain still for up to 45 minutes.
+Prep & safety: A quality MRI study is dependent on your ability to remain still for the entirety of the exam.
 If you are taking any medication, please continue taking it as prescribed.
 If you feel you may be in too much pain to remain still, please consult your referring physician who may prescribe a pain medication for your study.
 If you are claustrophobic, please alert your referring provider so they can discuss pre-treatment options with you.

 - Arrange for a family member or friend to accompany you.
 We require you to have a driver before being discharged.